-On August 19, 2014, SPC acquired a 100% interest in the mineral rights of the Aer-Kidd project for a cash payment of \$1,250,000.
+The Company owns a 100% interest in the mineral rights of the Aer-Kidd project.

 The property remains subject to a pre-existing underlying agreement that provides a 3% net smelter royalty ("NSR") to a previous owner of which 1.5% NSR can be purchased for \$1,250,000.
 The underlying royalty arrangement includes advanced royalty bi-annual payments of \$50,000 which are deductible from future production royalties.